 The 1980s was a thriving decade for big pharma and its outsourcing practices developed and honed in the 1990s were a boon for smaller pharma companies.
 By the 2000s, small pharma was able to outsource due to the sheer growth in the number of vendors in the market, says PDC Pharma Strategy CEO Penelope Przekop.

 The relationship between sponsor and vendor has also led to increased focus on good clinical practice (GCP) quality systems, she adds.

 Quality Systems Remain Key

 For outsourcing to work effectively, CROs need to operate according to the stringent quality systems of the sponsor organizations that hired them.
-Not only is this a necessity for compliance with FDA regulations, but it’s best practice too, according to the biotech, medical device, and pharmaceutical consultancy Weinberg Group, a ProPharma Group company.
+Not only is this a necessity for compliance with FDA regulations, but it’s best practice too, according to ProPharma Group.

 Indeed, the stronger the sponsor’s GCPs the more efficient CROs will be in progressing the trial through its various stages.
 The quality system should include an agreement between sponsor and CRO defining the responsibilities of both parties.